HERE SOUL LIVES

 If you need a distraction from the noise in your head, browse through one of Macon's museums taking time to thoughtfully consider the exhibits.
 Of course, just sitting at the campfire is a great time for reconnecting with your soul - just mute the electronics!

 The Visitors Center has a large parking lot which can accommodate RVs and it is convenient to the Tubman Museum, Georgia Sports Hall of Fame and downtown shops and restaurants.
-The Ocmulgee National Monument, the Museum of Arts and Sciences, and Amerson River Park all have parking to accommodate RVs.
+The Ocmulgee Mounds National Historical Park, the Museum of Arts and Sciences, and Amerson River Park all have parking to accommodate RVs.
 The Hay House Mansion has bus parking on the street in front of the house, which is just up the street from the historic Cannonball House.

 Marvelous Macon, Georgia